xsdk-project/MathPackagesTraining2023/pages/session_synopses.md

 meeting where you will be un-muted and able to have a conversation with an SME.
 Attendees may select up to 3 SMEs they would like to meet using
 [this form](https://forms.gle/eCM39BXjdDt69kTH6)
-Requests will be accomodated on a first-come, first-served basis until all available slots are taken.
+Requests will be accommodated on a first-come, first-served basis until all available slots are taken.
 So, be sure to make your selections early in the day and no later than the end of the afternoon break, 3:40 PM CDT.